RFnexus/modem73/QUICKSTART.md

 **Fragmentation**

 Splits packets bigger than one frame into pieces and reassembles them at the far end.
-Turn **Fragmentation ON** when another external application like Winlink is sending out PACLEN frames that exceed the modems frame size or your incoming frame size is unknown.
-It is ideal to have fragmentation OFF, but enable it where neccessary.
+Turn it on whenever another program talks to modem73 over KISS.
+Recommended to turn on when you're receiving packets from applications that may exceed your frame size.

 **TX blanking**